Mulan (2020 film): Casting

 Yifei Liu plays Mulan in the remake.

 Several 2010s Hollywood films were accused of whitewashing, and as soon as The Hollywood Reporter wrote that Disney was making a live-action adaptation of the 1998 film, Mulan came under intense scrutiny.
 An online petition titled "Tell Disney You Don't Want A Whitewashed Mulan!" received more than 100,000 signatures.
 On October 4, 2016, Disney announced that a global search for a Chinese actress to portray the title role was underway.
 A team of casting directors visited five continents and saw nearly 1,000 candidates for the role with criteria that required credible martial arts skills, the ability to speak clear English, and star quality.

-On November 29, 2017, Chinese-American actress Yifei Liu was cast in the film to portray the titular role of Mulan.
+On November 29, 2017, Chinese-American actress Liu Yifei was cast in the film to portray the titular role of Mulan.
 Many celebrated this as a win for diversity in Disney films.
 Further cast announcements for Donnie Yen, Gong Li, Jet Li, and Xana Tang were made in April 2018, Utkarsh Ambudkar and Ron Yuan in May, Yoson An and Chum Ehelepola in June, Jason Scott Lee in July, Tzi Ma, Rosalind Chao, Cheng Pei-Pei, Nelson Lee, Jimmy Wong and Doua Moua in August, and Chen Tang in September.